Reewr/gogs-cli/README.md

 **GOGS_CLI_TEST_ORGANIZATION**

 The organization to test with.
 This has to be an organization where "GOGS_CLI_TEST_USERNAME" is an owner so it can add repositories.

-**GOGS_CLI_TEST_PORT**

-If the Gogs instance does not run on normal ports for the HTTP/HTTPS hostname specified, you will need to specify that.